jashkenas/underscore/CONTRIBUTING.md

 ## How to contribute to Underscore.js

+* This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 * Before you open a ticket or send a pull request, [search](https://github.com/jashkenas/underscore/issues) for previous discussions about the same feature or issue.
 Add to the earlier ticket if you find one.

 * If you're proposing a new feature, make sure it isn't already implemented in [Underscore-Contrib](https://github.com/documentcloud/underscore-contrib).